 - Schedule a neighborhood meeting (City staff is available to attend upon request)

-If your neighborhood, HOA or Neighborhood Watch group is interested in learning or sharing more, please contact the Code Enforcement Officer, Rudy Monroy at (310) 544-5296.
+If your neighborhood, HOA or Neighborhood Watch group is interested in learning or sharing more, please contact the Code Enforcement Department at (310) 544-5281.

-Report Coyote encounters, incidents and attacks to one of the following:
+Report Coyote encounters, incidents, or sightings to one of the following:

-- Los Angeles County Agricultural Commissioner/Weights and Measures Department – Pest Management Division at (626) 575-5462.
+- For questions regarding pests and wildlife issues or concerns contact the Los Angeles County Agricultural Commissioner/Weights and Measures Department – Pest Management Division at (626) 575-5462.